unicode-org/icu4x/docs/data-pipeline.md

 *Note:* Above, `i8` and `i32` signify an 8-bit or 32-bit signed integer.
 The exact types might differ based on the host language.

+*Note:* The keys above are for illustrative purposes only.
+The actual data hunks will likely be on the larger side, such as "all number symbols for this locale and numbering system".

 *Open Question:* How do you map from an enum/integer to a type in a type-safe way in Rust?
 In C++/Java, this would entail some sort of cast, which I imagine is possible in Rust but might require an unsafe block.
 Main issue: [#8](https://github.com/unicode-org/omnicu/issues/8)

 *Open Question:* Due to ongoing developments in [wrapper-layer.md](wrapper-layer.md), the above list of example keys may be more fine-grained than we will need in the final product.
 It may be better to have more coarse-grained hunks, like "all decimal format symbols" instead of "grouping separator" and "decimal separator".
 Main issue: [#26](https://github.com/unicode-org/omnicu/issues/26)

+### Data Key Struct Definitions

+The actual data keys and the structs to which they correspond should be defined in a central location in the repository: [components/data-provider/src](https://github.com/unicode-org/icu4x/tree/master/components/data-provider/src).
+Follow conventions of existing data provider struct definitions when adding a new one.

+There should generally be a 1-to-1 relationship between components (number formatter, plural rules, date format) and modules in the data provider crate.
+However, this is not strictly enforced; use your best judgement.

 ### Request Variables